ChainSwordCS/phineas-and-ferb-new-inventions-english-translation/README.md

   * For the base game files, any language can be selected, according to your preferences.

   * For the additional credits, it is recommended to select "y" **unless** you have already installed with additional credits.
+In that case select "n".
+(Eiim does not currently remember if it breaks in this scenario)

-Afterwards, re-run Lang.exe to set the langauge to English.
+Afterwards, run Lang.exe to set the language to English.

-### Building from Source
+### Building from Source (This info needs updated)

 Python 3 is required.